 |Services||Debt settlement, debt management, debt consolidation|

 |Typical turnaround||12 to 48 months|

 |Types of debt||Unsecured debts|

-CountryWide Debt Relief is primarily a debt settlement company — though it’s sometimes referred to as debt consolidation — which negotiates with creditors to reduce your debts in exchange for a one-time payment.
-It also connects you with debt consolidation lenders and even provides legal assistance if bankruptcy is a better option for you.
+CountryWide Debt Relief is primarily a debt settlement company that negotiates with creditors to reduce your debts in exchange for a one-time payment.
+Depending on which state you live in, it can also connect you with debt consolidation lenders.

 CountryWide Debt Relief — like any debt relief company — is not for people who simply want to reduce the amount they owe.
 You must be able to prove you’re facing serious financial hardship in order to qualify.
 Qualifying hardships might include losing your job, divorce, death of a spouse or family member or a medical emergency.